acenet-arc/vm-management/README.md

   `$ export AWS_SECRET_ACCESS_KEY="key-from-step-1"`
   `$ restic -r $RESTIC_BACKUP_URL init`

-## Secrets setup
+## Inventory setup
-Some secret variables are stored in `secrets.yml` files in both `group_vars/all` and `group_vars/wp_hosts`.
-These files are not committed to version control, but `secrets-example.yml` files are, which document what variables should be set in these files and to serve as a template for the `secrets.yml` files.
-Any files named `secrets.yml` are ignored by git.

-These `secret.yml` files must be created by copying the example files and have the variables contained set as described in the example files.
+Wordpress and Omeka default variable values are set in [`group_vars/website_hosts/defaults.yml`](group_vars/website_hosts/defaults.yml) which can be overridden per site in the `inventory.yml` file.
+The majority of variables describing how sites are configured are set in the inventory.yml file, see [`inventory-example.yml`](inventory-example.yml)

 # Usage

-* Setup key
-  1. start up ssh-agent
-    `$ ssh-agent`
-  2. add private key used by ansible to connect to clients
-    `$ ssh-add <path-to-private-key>`
 * Run a playbook
   `$ ansible-playbook -i ./inventory.yml playbooks/<playbook-file-name>`
 * Update and upgrade all hosts, rebooting if needed
   `$ ansible-playbook -i ./inventory.yml ./playbooks/update_apt_packages.yml`
-* To add a new host, put it in `./inventory.yml`
 * limiting a play to a specific group of hosts (e.g. `dockerhosts_dev`)
   `$ ansible-playbook -i ./inventory.yml -l dockerhosts_dev ./playbooks/update_apt_packages.yml`

 * Creating a new VM
   To create a new VM to be managed by ansible use the `ansible-client-cloud-init.yml` when creating the VM and then add it to the `inventory.yml`

 # Managing backups